cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     }
 }

-// VerifyConsensusAndConnectionStates verifies the state of each intermediate consensus, connection, and
+// VerifyConsensusAndConnectionStates verifies the state of each intermediate consensus and connection state
-// client state starting from chain[N-1] on the destination (chain[N]) and finally proving the source
-// chain consensus, connection, and client state. func VerifyConsensusAndConnectionStates(
+// starting from the receiving chain and finally proving the sending chain consensus and connection state. func VerifyConsensusAndConnectionStates(
     consensusState exported.ConsensusState,
     consensusProofs []*ProofData,
     connectionProofs []*ProofData,
 ) {
-    // reverse iterate through proofs to prove from destination to source var clientID string
+    // iterate through proofs to prove from executing chain (receiver) to counterparty chain (sender) var clientID string
     for i := 0; i < len(consensusProofs); i++ {